 4. Identify your strengths

 Your strengths are a mixture of your talents, knowledge and skills.
 By identifying your strengths and finding a career that makes the most of them, you are more likely to enjoy your job and perform optimally.
-According to positive psychology, those who utilize their strengths are more energetic, more focused, happier and less stressed.
+When your career is aligned with your strengths and interests, work energizes — rather than drains — you.

 - What am I really good at?